 The major factors that affect the sugar business are the volume of sugar cane output and world sugar price.
-For the crop year 2022/2023, sugar business group in Thailand forecasts increase in the domestic sugarcane supply in approximate 15% to 20% compared with the previous year's.
-The sugarcane is forecasted to increase from 92.07 million tons in 2021/2022 to the range of 105 - 110 million tons in the crop year 2022/2023 due to favorable weather conditions for cultivation and the rising world sugar prices since the middle of 2021.
+For the crop year 2023/2024, sugar business group in Thailand forecasts decrease in the domestic sugarcane supply, the sugarcane is forecasted of 90 million tons due to favorable weather conditions for cultivation and the rising world sugar prices since the middle of 2021.
 As a result, farmers would expand cultivation area.
 The company expected that the revenue and performance of sugar business and related businesses (electricity business and fertilizer and other agricultural raw materials business) will be improved from the previous year, if the target of sugar cane crushing is reached as well as the market share can be maintained.
 Other factors related to exports are still positive sentiment such as inclining of world sugar prices and strength trend of US dollar against Thai Baht currency.
 Those are positive factors for export business.